Kenya's Lake Baringo: Surviving hippo and crocodile attacks

 Winnie Keben, a mother of six, was lucky to survive a crocodile attack.
 She now wears a prosthetic leg attached to her left hip.

 "I had just finished fetching water from the lake and as I was washing my feet, I saw a crocodile.
 I jumped and shouted.
-I tried to escape but it attacked and grabbed my leg pulling me into the water," she says..
+I tried to escape but it attacked and grabbed my leg pulling me into the water," she says.

 "I screamed and raised my hand so people could see me.
 My husband was nearby.
 As soon as he saw me, he rushed to my rescue.

 "As it had gripped my foot, we both attempted to fight it.
 It eventually released my foot and bit my thigh, breaking it.
-An onlooker grabbed a machete and rescued me from the crocodile but my leg was chewed off," Mrs Keben adds.
+An onlooker grabbed a machete and rescued me from the crocodile but my leg was chewed off."

 She stayed in hospital for six months, and when she was discharged, she found her home and land had been submerged by water.
 She now lives several kilometres away from the lake and has never gone back near its waters.